shawnweisfeld/ChickTechATX2019MobileAppDev/01-welcome.md

 - What is your name?
 - What school do you go to?
 - What technology can you not live without?
 Why?
-- What do you hope to get out of your ChickTech experience?
+- What do you hope to learn at ChickTech?

 Now, lets swap roles so ODD number folks are now the interviewers and are answering the questions.
 You have another **5 minutes**.

-Now let’s go around the room, and using your outside voice, introduce the class to the person you interviewed.
+Now let’s go around the room and introduce the class to the person you interviewed.

 [Home](./index.md)